codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 You can migrate existing CLI-based GitOps Runtimes to Helm-based ones, as described in [Migrating GitOps Runtimes from CLI to Helm]({{site.baseurl}}/docs/installation/gitops/migrate-cli-runtimes-helm/).
 {{site.data.callout.end}}

+For GitOps, Codefresh offers the option of installing Hosted and Hybrid GitOps Runtimes.
+For a comparison, see [Hosted vs. Hybrid GitOps]({{site.baseurl}}/docs/installation/installation-options/#hosted-vshybrid-gitops).

 This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
+For Hosted GitOps Runtime installation, see [Hosted GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/).

+##### Number of GitOps Runtimes
-You can install a single GitOps Runtime on a cluster.
-To install additional Runtimes in the same account, each account must be on a different cluster.
-Every Runtime within your account must have a unique name.
+You can install a _single Hosted or Hybrid GitOps Runtime on a cluster within the same account_.

+For additional GitOps Runtimes in the same account, each Runtime must be installed on a different cluster, and every Runtime must have a unique name.

 ##### Installation options for GitOps Runtimes
 There are two options for Hybrid GitOps Runtime installation via Helm, each catering to specific use cases: